-Applications for summer 2018 are now open.
+Applications for summer 2018 are closed.

 Up to 6 (six) $3,000 grants are available for undergraduate or graduate students to support an independent study project, or to defray the cost of attending a New School program in India or China.
 The field visit has to be taken by the end of summer in the current academic year (before fall of following year).
 The funds can be used towards expenses such as airfare, local transportation, room and board or interpreters.
 You can read about past Student Fellows experiences on their blog here.

 - Be a degree-seeking undergraduate or graduate student in any discipline

 - For undergraduates, a minimum of 12 credits completed, and for graduate students, a minimum of 9 credits completed, by the end of fall in the current academic semester, and planning to enroll in the fall semester of the upcoming year